stratapp-ai/stratapp-ai.github.io/_blog/coronavirus-working-remotely-as-a-proactive-crisis-management-and-business-continuity-response.md

 slug: working remotely
 seo_title: employees working remotely - key to succeeding that most of us leaders take for granted
-seo_description: How to make working remotely successful.
-How to scale up or down as required.
+seo_description: How to make employees working remotely successful.
+How to build a strategic capability to scale up or down.
 How to develop your best emerging talent.
 feature_image: "/uploads/working remotely.jpg"

 ---